AquiGorka/multiplayer-tetris/README.md

 ### WebRTC support

 Uses PeerJS to contact peers with each other.
 To make this work add your own PeerJS Api Key

+### Demo

+Board (open this in your computer): http://multi-tetris.surge.sh

+Controllers (open in Android smartphone or Chrome/Firefox in desktop): http://swipe.surge.sh